Abhicoding/Node.js-the-right-way/Chapter 2/README.md

 This command will touch the target file once every second until you stop it.
 #### Visualizing the Event Loop

-The File-watcher program written in previous step causes Node.js to go through each of these steps, one by one :
+The File-watcher program written previously causes Node.js to go through each of these steps, one by one :

 * The script ```watcher.js``` loads, running all the way through to the last line, which produces the *Now watching* message in the console.